fbpx

 Wrapping It Up

 So this brings us to the end of this comprehensive guide.
-By now, you must have got an idea of how orphan pages can harm the SEO performance of a website by reducing its visibility and authority.
+By now, you must have an idea of how orphan pages can harm the SEO performance of a website by reducing its visibility and authority.

 Therefore, to prevent orphan pages, make sure you are constantly auditing your website.
 Moreover, creating a clear and organized website structure and implementing internal linking and redirection techniques can help you manage everything on your site.